learn-co-students/ruby-objects-has-many-through-lab-v-000/README.md

 **The `Song` model:**

 * The `Song` class needs a class variable `@@all` that begins as an empty array.
-* The `Song` class needs a class method `.all` that lists each artist in the class variable.
+* The `Song` class needs a class method `.all` that lists each song in the class variable.
 * A song should be initialized with a name, an artist, and a genre, and be saved in the `@@all` array.

 **The `Genre` model:**

 * The `Genre` class needs a class variable `@@all` that begins as an empty array.
-* The `Genre` class needs a class method `.all` that lists each artist in the class variable.
+* The `Genre` class needs a class method `.all` that lists each genres in the class variable.
 * A genre should be initialized with a name and be saved in the `@@all` array.
 * The `Genre` class needs an instance method, `#new_song`, that takes in an argument of a name and an artist and creates a new song.
 That song should know that it belongs to the genre.
 * The `Genre` class needs an instance method, `#songs`, that iterates through all songs and finds the songs that belong to that genre.